Deviatt/gm_dumptimers-fix/README.md

 # gm_dumptimers-fix - The clearest way to fix lua_dumptimers_sv exploit
 Alot of servers now are in danger now, because `lua_dumptimers_sv` concommand are exploitable.
 `lua_dumptimers_sv` allows freeze server just via running this console command on client-side (it doesnt even need cheats or anything like that, just use this command to break the server).
-Deviatt has found an issue and made the fix for it.

 ## Installation:
 1. Make a `bin` dir in your `garrysmod/lua/`.